JuanGaleano/GEDEM_DATAPLAYGROUND/README.md

 #### REPOSITORY UNDER CONSTRUCTION ####

-Shiny r-code for GEDEM's Data-playground.
+This repository provides the shiny r-code for the elaboration of GEDEM's Data-playground.
+The project is part of my PhD in Demography at the [Centre d'Estudis Demogràfics (CED)](http://ceu.uab.es) and Geography Department of the Autonomous University of Barcelona.

 [**ACCES THE DATAPLAYGROUND**](https://gedemced.shinyapps.io/DP_CATALONIA/)